grambas/teams-call/README.md

 isInCall = teams_call.isInCall()
 ```

-If you know log file path call direkt with argument:
+If you know log file path call direct with argument:
 ```
 python3 teams_call.py "/path/to/logs.txt"
 ```

 ## How?

 You don't wanna know.